AyeChanAungThwin/TypeScript/README-English.md

 },
 ```

-5. tsc index.ts
+5. Compiling TypeScript file
-(This comples the ts file and produce index.js file.)
+- `tsc index.ts` compiles and produces index.js file.

-6. npm start
+6. Start the Lite Server
-- This will run index.html on lite-server with the specified path
+- `npm start` will run index.html on lite-server with the specified path

 7. Check Console
 - Right Click on browser and press `Inspect Element(Q)`